 Once you reach the point where you are successfully managing your way out of debt and consistently saving cash, then the next step is to save even more.

 This is the stuff most personal finance books and blogs don’t talk about.
 It’s not catchy or colorful, but it is an important part of continuing to create financial stability and independence.

 When you reach the point where you’re methodically paying off debt and saving cash, when you have exceeded the money you need for your emergency fund, there are a whole bunch of money-saving opportunities that start to present themselves.
 Opportunities to save more money.

-Saving on Insurance – when you have cash in the bank you have the opportunity to increase your deductible on your home or auto insurance – or both.
+When you have cash in the bank you have the opportunity to increase your deductible on your home or auto insurance – or both.
 Increasing your deductible because you have the cash to cover emergency situations allows you to lower your insurance premium.

 Recent studies have shown you could save as much as $150 per year on both your home and auto insurance simply by raising your deductible.

-Buying a Car with Cash – When you’re in debt you probably never thought about buying a car with cash, but as you save cash you start to realize that this opportunity might not be as far off as you once thought.
+When you’re in debt you probably never thought about buying a car with cash, but as you save cash you start to realize that this opportunity might not be as far off as you once thought.

 Most will have 6-7 vehicles in their lifetime.
 If you’re taking out a loan each time you need a car you’re going to be spending a lot of extra money.